B3rn475/node-syno-upstarter/README.md

-upstarter
+syno-upstarter
 ---------

 Easily create upstart services for your node daemons

-Made for Ubuntu.
-Sorry, everyone else.
+This is a porting of [carlos8f/node-upstarter](https://github.com/carlos8f/node-upstarter) made for Synology NAS.

 Idea
 ====

-So you made your cool Node.js HTTP server thing, but how do you run it as a proper service when your system boots?
+So you made your cool Node.js HTTP server thing, but how do you run it as a proper service when your Synology Nas boots?

 **upstarter** to the rescue!